 |The Printers control panel.|

 |The Print crossword tab, showing your current default printer.|

 To see how your XPS file looks, double-click on it.
 Your XPS file will open in Internet Explorer or another program that can view XPS files.
 You can browse through this document as if it were a stack of printed pages.
 You can also print it to a real printer by clicking the Print button.

 If you don't want all of the documents you print on your computer being turned into XPS files, you'll probably want to switch back to your real printer once you're all done.
 To do this, go through the exact same steps as before, but click on your real printer (instead of Microsoft XPS Document Writer) and then click Set as default.

 You can now attach these XPS files to emails you send to people.
 You can use XPS files to send printable crossword puzzles to people who don't have EclipseCrossword, or you can put them on your website.
 Or, if you don't have a printer, you can send them to someone who does have one.
-To open XPS files, the other computer must have Windows 8, Windows 7, Windows Vista, or an XPS viewer program.
+To open XPS files, the other computer must have Windows 10, Windows 8, Windows 7, Windows Vista, or an XPS viewer program.
 You can get a free XPS viewer program from Microsoft at this address: